seantauber/seantauber/README.md

 - [NEWBIE0413/gemini-gpt-hybrid](https://github.com/NEWBIE0413/gemini-gpt-hybrid) - hello.
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
 - [excalidraw/excalidraw-mcp](https://github.com/excalidraw/excalidraw-mcp)
-- [entireio/cli](https://github.com/entireio/cli) - Entire is a new developer platform that hooks into your git workflow to capture AI agent sessions on every push, unifying your code with its context and reasoning.

 ## How to Implement This Landing Page On Your Own GitHub